iSmoothBlog/UFWApp/README.md

 sudo make install
 ```

-You will find old profiles backed up in `/etc/ufw/applications.d/backup` after installation.
+You will find a backup for old profiles in `/etc/ufw/applications.d/backup` after installation.

 >**Note:** This will swap profiles configured on your system to be replaced with **UFWApp** implementation instead.